Originally Published: May 20, 2019. Updated: June 16, 2020

 Morningstar tops the chart when it comes to the financial industry’s independent research company.
 It was created in the year 1984 by Joe Mansueto and was based in Chicago.
 The company now has over five-thousand employees working all around the globe.

 Morningstar follows the star rating method on one to five stars.
-The first ten per cent of the funds from this category are rated five, whereas the last ten per cent of funds from this category are rated one.
+The first ten percent of the funds from this category are rated five, whereas the last ten percent of funds from this category are rated one.
 The three types based on which the rating is done every three years, five years, and ten years.
-Analyst rating is also available here, which include gold, silver, bronze, neutral, and contrary to which the gold rating signifies that it is an excellent option for the investors.
+Analyst rating is also available here, which includes gold, silver, bronze, neutral, and contrary to which the gold rating signifies that it is an excellent option for the investors.

 What is the stark difference between Zacks and Morningstar?